Hedera-helix/rtm_plant_trait_combination/README.md

 ### Data availability
 A version of the original dataset and trained models can be found here: https://gitlab.com/eya95/multi-traitretrieval

-RTM data are not included.
-Pls contact us in case you need them.
+Finished RTM data are not included.
+Please contact us in case you need them.